The Svedberg Laboratory: History

-Proton therapy at TSL
+Proton therapy

-The proton beam extracted from the cyclotron may have exclusive advantages in treatment of certain human malignant tumours and some other disorders where conventional Radiation therapy or surgery is not feasible.
+The proton beam extracted from a cyclotron may have exclusive advantages in treatment of certain human malignant tumours and some other disorders where conventional radiation therapy or surgery is not feasible.
 The depth dose distribution, with the Bragg peak, and the relatively sharp penumbra, enables the concentration of radiation to the target volume and minimizes the dose to normal tissue surrounding the target.
 Proton beam irradiation may lead to cure or shrinkage of tumour burden in cases where other treatment modalities fail.

 All patients are carefully investigated by computerized tomography and/or magnetic resonance imaging in order to obtain a detailed knowledge of the position and size of the tumour.
-Angiography and Positron emission tomography will be used in certain cases.
-Before the treatments, careful Radiation treatment planning is performed to ensure an optimal dose distribution.
+Angiography and positron emission tomography will be used in certain cases.
+Before the treatments, careful radiation treatment planning is performed to ensure an optimal dose distribution.